 She taught me how to start a garden, tend to my plants, and grow and use herbs for cooking and healing.

 She taught me how to shop for groceries and pick out produce.

 She taught me how to pluck my eyebrows in middle school.
 She bought me makeup and taught me how to apply it.
 She reluctantly showed me how to shave my legs.

-She bought me my first bra and tampons and a padded, push-up bra bikini in high school so I wouldn’t be self-conscious.
+In high school, she bought me my first bra and tampons and a padded, push-up bra bikini so I wouldn’t be self-conscious.